opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable remote inference

 This setting allows a cluster admin to enable remote inference on the cluster.
-If this setting is `false`, users will not be able to run register, deploy, or predict operations on any externally hosted model or create any connector for remote inference.
+If this setting is `false`, users will not be able to run register, deploy, or predict operations on any externally hosted model or create a connector for remote inference.

 ### Setting